 If you do not want to pay the fees that come with the help of an accountant or online payroll service, learning how to do payroll yourself might be your preferred method.
 Processing your small business payroll on your own does come with its own set of challenges.

 However, as long as you have the right checklist, enough time, and a little bit of patience, there’s no reason you can’t do it manually.

-Before you bring on any full- or part-time employees to help you with your business, there are a few steps you need to take to get started processing payroll.
+Before you bring on any full- or part-time employees to help you with your business, there are a few steps to take and some employee information needed to get started with processing payroll.